oliveratgithub/MadeWithLove.novaextension/README.md

-**Made with love ❤️** contains multiple little HTML and CSS snippets you can use to add a little bit of love to your projects.
+**Made with love ❤️** contains multiple little HTML, CSS, JavaScript snippets to add a little bit of love to your projects.

 ## Details
 Clips with inserting a "Made with love" snippet based on...

-* CSS class
+- CSS class
-* Inline CSS
+- Inline CSS
-* Text with Unicode Char or Emoji
+- Text with Unicode Char or Emoji
-* HTML with or without colorization
+- HTML with or without colorisation
-* Inline SVG
+- Inline SVG
+- JavaScript console log
-* a full third-party icon pack
+- A full third-party icon pack

 No default triggers or shortcuts are associated with each clips.